-NOTE: On models equipped with DPM-Power TEK technology, engine will stop automatically after four minutes of idling and engine temperature higher than 85°C (185°F).
+NOTE: With DPM-Power TEK technology, engine will stop automatically after four minutes of idling and engine temperature higher than 85°C (185°F).
 By depressing throttle handle within the four minutes delay, this will reset timer for another four minutes.